Manhattanville University: Academics

 Manhattanville offers the Bachelor of Arts, Bachelor of Science, and Bachelor of Fine Arts degrees to undergraduate students and the Master of Arts in Teaching, Master of Education, Master of Professional Studies, Master of Science, and Doctor of Education degrees to graduate students.
 Undergraduates can choose from 45 majors and minors, while graduate students can explore 75 graduate degrees and advanced certificates.
 Students are also free to design special majors or engage in dual majors.

-The Castle Scholars Honors Program

-The Castle Scholars Honors Program at Manhattanville College seeks to challenge high-achieving students and encourages them to explore new areas of interest beyond the usual intellectual parameters during their entire undergraduate career.
-This selective program limits admission to the top ten percent of each incoming first-year class.
-Castle Scholars Honors Students benefit from rigorous, intellectually stimulating, interdisciplinary seminars, all of which are taught by full-time faculty.
-Castle Scholars can also apply for special funding to complete independent Honors research and creative projects, allowing them to design, implement, and achieve the ambitious goals they set for themselves.
-Castle Honors students also learn how to become effective leaders and give back to the Manhattanville community by organizing Human Rights Awareness Day each fall, and the Undergraduate Research and Creative Achievement Fair each spring.

 Graduate programs

-In addition to its 45 majors and minors of undergraduate study, Manhattanville College offers 75 graduate master's degrees and certificates and an Ed.D. in the School of Education.
-The college also offers Master's of Science degrees in Human Resource Management and Organizational Effectiveness, Business Leadership, Marketing Communication Management, International Management, Sport Business Management, and Finance, and a range of dual degree programs.
+In addition to its 45 majors and minors of undergraduate study, Manhattanville University offers 75 graduate master's degrees and certificates and an Ed.D. in the School of Education.
+The university also offers Master's of Science degrees, a Master of Fine Arts, and a range of dual degree programs.
 The Institute for Managing Risk and the Women's Leadership Institute provide academic resources skills and events to serve the needs of individuals, organizations and businesses.

-Manhattanville's 36-credit Master of Fine Arts in creative writing program is open to graduates of accredited colleges and universities who demonstrate a strong potential in writing and critical thinking.
-Students are admitted to the program primarily on the strength of the writing they submit as part of the application process.